-Your Challenger and Watcher Certificate does not need an original signature; the designating individual or representative of the designating entity may sign one certificate, make copies of the signed certificate, and complete the certificates for the registered voters the individual or entity will be designating as challengers and watchers.
+Your Challenger and Watcher Certificate does not need an original signature.
+An original signature or copies of an original signature are acceptable.
+Electronically created cursive fonts are not acceptable for a signature.
+The designating individual or representative of the designating entity may sign one certificate, make copies of the signed certificate, and complete the certificates for the registered voters the individual or entity will be designating as challengers and watchers.
 Please obtain or ask the designating entity to give you extra copies of your Certificate so that you can give the election judges a copy of your Certificate when you visit a polling place.

 You are encouraged to attend an election judges' training class.
-By attending this class, you will understand the responsibilities of election judges (also called pollworkers) and what to expect during early voting and on election day.
+By attending this class, you will understand the responsibilities of election judges (also called poll workers) and what to expect during early voting and on election day.
 Please contact your local board of elections and ask about observing a class.
 The local board may:

 - 1. Limit the number of observers for a particular training based on the available space; - 2.
 Designate where you are allowed to sit or stand during the training so that your presence is not disruptive to the trainer or election judges; - 3.
 Prohibit your physical access to all election-related equipment and materials; - 4.
-Prohibit you from asking questions before or during training but allow questions after training; - 5.
+Prohibit you from asking questions before or during training but allow questions after training: - 5.
 Prohibit you from making audio or video recordings during all or part of the training session; and - 6.
 Tell you to leave if your behavior is disruptive for either the trainer or election judges.